James-ben-tombling/Robot_Prog_Tasks/README.md

 ## Workshop 4 OpenCV

+Update: sudo apt-get update && sudo apt-get upgrade Install today's packages:

+sudo apt-get install \
+    ros-melodic-opencv-apps \
+    ros-melodic-rqt-image-view \
+    ros-melodic-image-geometry \
+    ros-melodic-uol-cmp9767m-base \
+    ros-melodic-uol-cmp9767m-tutorial \
+    ros-melodic-find-object-2d \
+    ros-melodic-video-stream-opencv \
+    ros-melodic-image-view

+run this to see all the nodes of a specific .launch file

+roslaunch --nodes bacchus_gazebo vineyard_demo.launch

+run this to see the following files included in a .launch file

+roslaunch --files bacchus_gazebo vineyard_demo.launch

-lets build a package for testing out open CV that depends on rospy and cv_bridge
+### lets build a package for testing out open CV that depends on rospy and cv_bridge

 follow this